rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 The Service Manager's responsibilities are:

-- To authenticate with the third-party cloud service
+- To authenticate with the third-party cloud service.
-- Device discovery
+- Device discovery.
-- Add/Change/Delete device actions
+- Add/Change/Delete device actions.
 - Handle sending any messages that require the authentication obtained.

 Below we will get into the details of what is outlined above.